alberlab/pgs/docs/results.rst

 * Getting PDB
     Some users might wish to get the coordinates and radii in a PDB format, maybe for visualization purpose.
-Hence we provide a script under ``tool/`` directory.
+Hence we provide some nice scripts under ``tool/`` directory.
 Simply execute the following shell command under ``$PROJECT_DIR/``:

 	::